David-VTUK/CKA-StudyGuide/RevisionTopics/02-Workloads & Scheduling.md

 ## Variants and Overlays

 * variant - Divergence in configuration from the `base`
-* overlay - Composes variants togther
+* overlay - Composes variants together

 Say, for example, we wanted to generate manifests for different environments (prod and dev) that are based from this config, but have additional customisations.
-In this example we will create a `dev` variant encapuslated in a single Overlay
+In this example we will create a `dev` variant encapsulated in a single Overlay

 ```shell
 mkdir -p overlays/{dev,prod}